Serving

 6. For best results let the chicken cool in the broth.
 Remove Chicken, drain well and pull the meat from the bones (see Note-2).
 Do not attempt to slice or cut into cubes until well chilled in the fridge.

 7. Strain the broth, then defat it using your gravy separator.
-Refrigerate as soon as cool enough (see Note-3).
+Refrigerate when cool enough - see Note-3 for details.

 NOTES: